Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 USModernist

 1940 - The Dean and Marion Robertson Kimpson House, aka the Kimpson-Nixon House, 380 Orlena Avenue, Long Beach CA. Soriano drew this during his six-month stay in the hospital after being hit by a car.
 Designed for a flat lot near the Pacific Ocean, this small house boasts broad ocean views from the second story and an exquisite view of a lagoon from the first.
 A spacious terrace, protected by a windbreak of sandblasted glass, adjoins the living and dining room.
 Transferred to Howard B. and Gladys M. Nixon.
 Sold to John Howard Bloomingdale.
 Sold in 2012 to Alan and Stephanie Pullman.
+Featured in the LA Times.
 Second photo by Michael Locke.

 USModernist